wacncontent/CustomizeTool/output/articles/app-service-web/store-mongolab-web-sites-nodejs-store-data-mongodb.md

 <a name="deploy"></a>
 ## Deploy the app

-Now that the application has been developed, it's time to create a web site in Azure Websites to host it, configure that web site, and deploy the code.
+Now that the application has been developed, it's time to create a web app in Azure Websites to host it, configure that web app, and deploy the code.
 Central to this section is the use of the MongoDB connection string (URI).
-You're going to configure an environment variable in your web site with this URI to keep the URI separate from your code.
+You're going to configure an environment variable in your web app with this URI to keep the URI separate from your code.
 You should treat the URI as sensitive information as it contains credentials to connect to your database.

-The steps in this section use the Azure Command-Line Interface for Mac, Linux, and Windows to create a new web site in Azure Websites, and then use Git to deploy your application.
+The steps in this section use the Azure Command-Line Interface for Mac, Linux, and Windows to create a new web app in Azure Websites, and then use Git to deploy your application.
 To perform these steps you must have an Azure subscription.

 ### Install the Azure CLI